cpliakas/manifest-publisher/README.md

 application up to date.
 Refer to the [Distributing a PHP CLI app with ease](http://moquet.net/blog/distributing-php-cli/) blog post by [Matthieu Moquet](https://github.com/MattKetmo) for a detailed walkthrough of the [Phar Update](https://github.com/herrera-io/php-phar-update) tool.
-This project picks up where the blogs post leaves off and provides a more robust tool that automatically generates and publishes the `manifest.json` file to various targets.
+This project picks up where the blog post leaves off and provides a more robust tool that automatically generates and publishes the `manifest.json` file to various targets.